Humanitarian impact of the war in Donbas: Humanitarian response

-Allegations of anti-semitism
+Allegations of antisemitism

 On Passover eve, alleged members of the Donetsk Republic, carrying the flag of the Russian Federation, passed out a leaflet to Jews that informed all Jews over the age of 16 that they would have to report to the Commissioner for Nationalities in the Donetsk Regional Administration building and register their property and religion.
 It also claimed that Jews would be charged a $50 'registration fee'.
 If they did not comply, they would have their citizenship revoked, face 'forceful expulsion' and see their assets confiscated.
 The leaflet stated the purpose of registration was because "Jewish community of Ukraine supported Bendera Junta," and "oppose the pro-Slavic People's Republic of Donetsk."
 The incident was reported by Jewish community members, and security at the synagogue confirmed that the men returned again on 16 April to further press their point.

 The authenticity of the leaflet could not be independently verified.
-In the New York Times, Brendan Nyhan described the fliers as "most likely a hoax" and referred to the media coverage of an "apparently bogus story".
-According to Efraim Zuroff of the Simon Wiesenthal Center, the leaflets looked like some sort of provocation, and an attempt to paint the pro-Russian forces as anti-semitic.
+In The New York Times, Brendan Nyhan described the fliers as "most likely a hoax" and referred to the media coverage of an "apparently bogus story".
+According to Efraim Zuroff of the Simon Wiesenthal Center, the leaflets looked like some sort of provocation, and an attempt to paint the pro-Russian forces as antisemitic.
 The chief rabbi of Donetsk stated that the flyer was a fake meant to discredit the self-proclaimed republic, and saying that anti-Semitic incidents in eastern Ukraine are "rare, unlike in Kiev and western Ukraine".
 France 24 also reported on the questionable authenticity of the leaflets.
 The Israeli newspaper Haaretz noted in its headline that the flier was "now widely seen as fake".
 In The New Republic, Julia Ioffe also believes it to be a politically motivated hoax, although the perpetrators remain unknown.

 Donetsk People's Republic chairman Denis Pushilin initially confirmed that the flyers were distributed by his organisation, but denied any connection to the leaflet's content.
 Pushilin later denied at a press conference that the DPR had anything to do with the flyer, calling it provocation and a "complete lie".